Annual Christmas Arts and Craft Sale

 Admission is $2.00, with children 12 and under free.

 The craft sale is located at the Headingley Community Centre at 5353 Portage Avenue.
 Parking is free.

 ENCORE Health & Fitness: Your STAGE to Active Living

 Headingley Seniors’ Services Inc. received a government New Horizons Grant toward an older adult fitness facility.
 The Rural Municipality of Headingley offered the use of the stage in the Headingley Community Centre at 5353 Portage Avenue.
-Through much work with Macdonald-Headingley Recreation District, ENCORE Health and Fitness was born.
+Through much work with Macdonald-Headingley Recreation District, ENCORE Health & Fitness was born.
 (18 years of age and older)